hi-ban/charger-boy/README.md

 - Overcharge (4.25v), Overdischarge (2.9v), Overcurrent and Short-Circuit protection using a FS312F IC and a FS8205 dual mosfet.
 - Power path control: Disconnects the battery from the load while charging, so you can simultaneously play and charge without damaging the battery.
 - Power regulator, using a MT3608 step-up converter to output 5v into the system.
+- (Optional) "TMP" pad connected to the TEMP pin of the TP4056, for battery temperature protection.
+Must be shorted to GND if not in use.

 Since this PCB only outputs 5v, it's only suitable for being used with IPS-Screen modded units.
 The shape of the PCB is the same as the original regulator PCB, so it fits in the place of the old regulator.